GrowIndustry Starter Kits

 All businesses bidding for projects or other work with the state must be registered with the Division of Revenue and Enterprise Services (DORES) in the Department of Treasury.

-Ways to Identify State Contracting Opportunities
+Find State Contracting Opportunities

 There are numerous entities throughout the State that issue solicitations for various types of goods, services, and construction contracts.
 Below we highlight some of the entities that issue a substantial number of the State’s procurements, but vendors should be aware that other entities, including Colleges and Universities, can also provide contracting opportunities.
-Each state agency may also list its own specific procurement opportunities.
+Each state agency may also list its specific procurement opportunities.

 Goods and Services Related Contracts